AdobeDocs/pass.en/help/authentication/integration-guide-programmers/features-standard/entitlements/user-metadata.md

 User metadata refers to user-specific [attributes](#attributes) (e.g., zip codes, parental ratings, user IDs, etc.) that are maintained by MVPDs and provided to Programmers through the Adobe Pass Authentication [REST API V2](#apis).

+User metadata becomes available after the authentication flow completes, but certain metadata attributes may be updated during the authorization flow, depending on the MVPD and the specific metadata attribute in question.

 User metadata can be used to enhance personalization for users, but might also be used for analytics.
 For example, a Programmer might use a user's zip code to deliver localized news or weather updates, or to enforce parental controls.

 Adobe Pass Authentication normalizes user metadata values when MVPDs provide data in different formats.
 Also, for certain attributes (e.g., zip code), the values can be [encrypted](#encryption) using a Programmer's certificate.